apache/distributedlog/website/_posts/2016-09-19-kafka-vs-distributedlog.md

 A Kafka partition is a log stored as a (set of) file(s) in the broker's disks.
 Each record is a key/value pair (key can be omitted for round-robin publishes).
-The key is used for assigning the record to a Kafka partition and also for [log compaction](https://cwiki.apache.org/confluence/display/KAFKA/Log+Compaction).
+The key is used for assigning the record to a Kafka partition and also for [log compaction](https://cwiki.apache.org/confluence/display/KAFKA/Log+Compaction) [^logcompaction].
 All the data of a partition is stored only on a set of brokers, replicated from leader broker to follower brokers.

 A DistributedLog stream is a `virtual` stream stored as a list of log segments.